WebToolsPlanet

 Google shows approximately 150–160 characters in desktop search results.
 Write it as a compelling call to action — it does not directly affect rankings but strongly influences click-through rate.
 Include your main keyword naturally since Google bolds it in results.

-Are meta keywords still important for SEO?
+Are meta tags still important for SEO?

 What is a canonical tag and when do I need it?